Kostelec nad Vltavou

 Kostelec nad Vltavou is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Kostelec nad Vltavou lies approximately 23 km north of Písek, 62 km north of České Budějovice, and 67 km south of Prague.

-Administrative parts
+Administrative division

-Villages of Přílepov, Sobědraž and Zahrádka are administrative parts of Kostelec nad Vltavou.
+Kostelec nad Vltavou consists of five municipal parts (in brackets population according to the 2021 census):